masum184e/expressjs_complete_authentication/README.md

 | MESSAGEBIRD_API_KEY       | specifies the API key of messagebird for otp sending sms                                   |

 ## SMS
 When a user forgets his password, he can reset it by providing his mobile number.
-An otp will be sent to his mobile number and api will response a verification token which will use in the url of the UI to reset the password.
-The API uses the `messagebird` package to send an HTML template as an email.
+An otp will be sent to his mobile number and api will response a verification token also which will use in the url of the UI to reset the password.
+The API uses the `messagebird` package to send OTP.

 ## Security
 - __bcrypt__: password is hashed using `bcrypt`